Workshops & Events

 There are various workshops to assist you in selecting a major or career path, as well as obtaining a full/part-time job or internship.

 For a complete schedule of workshop titles, dates, times, and locations, go to the calendar.

-Attendees who RSVP will have priority seating
+Attendees who RSVP will have priority access

 Career Development Center | Brotman Hall Rm 250

 Access hundreds of videos that cover a variety of topics such as resumes, cover letters, networking, internships, career fairs, interviewing, salary negotiating, graduate school, and business attire and etiquette.